TechnoPrashant/Sizer/README.md

 You can use it like this:

-Whenever you use height and width first implement sizer package.
+Whenever you use height and width first import sizer package.
 ```
 import 'package:sizer/sizer.dart';
 ```